Sparkleleuk/Sustainability_Matters/_posts/2018-03-05-china-coal.markdown

 ---
 layout: post
 title:  "Make the Skies Blue Again"
-excerpt: "China to cut coal and steel production to reduce pollution."
+excerpt: "China to cut coal and steel production to reduce pollution.
+Our quotes of the day are from Facebook's survey."
 categories: [Environment]
 ---